 You could also speak to your GP or your relative’s care team about family intervention.
 Family intervention is where you, your relative and your family member or friend work with mental health professionals to help to manage relationships.

 Family intervention should be available for people who care for someone who has psychosis.

 The following websites might help you to find a counsellor:

-- as a family, you have always chosen to provide care and support yourselves,
+- you have always chosen to provide care and support as a family,

 - your relative has refused to work with mental health services, or